Do you have a body part that you hate or dislike? A body part that people have criticized before, even though it’s a natural part of your body?

-As a 12-13, I wasn’t old enough to understand what was going on, in that I didn’t understand why she was making such a big fuss about my feet (My feet are big, so what?).
-But I was capable of feeling shame.
+As a young teen, I didn’t understand why she was making such a big fuss about my feet (My feet are big, so what?).
+But I was capable of feeling insult and shame.
 I felt my face turn red as I felt really uncomfortable, wishing that we could just leave.
-But my mom insisted that the person get the largest size for me to try.
+But my mom insisted that the lady get the largest size for me to try.
 She did.
 They didn’t fit.

 This was the first time I felt that something could be wrong with my feet.
 That my feet were possibly shameful, even disgusting, in this world.